-Hong Kong Standard on Quality Control (HKSQC) 1, Quality Control for Firms that Perform Audits and Reviews of Financial Statements, and Other Assurance and Related Services Engagements
+Hong Kong Standard on Quality Management (HKSQM) 1, Quality Management for Firms that Perform Audits or Reviews of Financial Statements, or Other Assurance or Related Services Engagements

 10. The application and other explanatory material provides further explanation of the requirements and guidance for carrying them out.
 While such guidance does not in itself impose a requirement, it is relevant to the proper application of the requirements.
 The application and other explanatory material may also provide background information on matters addressed in this HKSRS that assists in the application of the requirements.